TomMunoz3772/electroacPy/docs/02-ad-evaluations.md

 where

 - `L1` and `L2` are the length along the first and second dimension (in metres),
-- `step` is the distance between two points,
+- `step` is the target distance between two points,
 - `plane` is a `str` variable that defines first and second dimensions (e.g. `"xy"`, `"-zx"`, etc.),
 - `offset` will move the rectangular observation plane with the given cartesian coordinates.